Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Empirical Application - The 1982 Elimination of the Social Security Student Benefit Program

-Table \ref{table: changeMarriages} tabulates the changes to the marriage distribution by education in the counterfactual marriage distributions estimated using both the nonparametric and parametric specifications.\footnote{ Recall that the nonparametric specification and parameter-free approach provide identical estimates of the counterfactual marriage distribution.
-We thus omit the results from the parameter-free approach in Table \ref{table: changeMarriages}.} We will use the convention HS-Col to refer to marriages between high school educated men and college educated women.
-Focusing on the nonparametric specification in the top panel of Table \ref{table: changeMarriages}, we can see that the high degree of positive assortative matching implies that the biggest changes happen on HS-HS and Col-Col matches: the number of HS-HS marriages would fall by around 16798 (2.93\%) matches while Col-Col marriages increase by around 8909 (2.93\%) .
-A large change is seen among Col-HS marriages, which would increase by around 3985 (2.6\%) compared to the modest decrease of 634 (0.38\%) marriages among HS-Col marriages.
+Table \ref{table: changeMarriages} tabulates the changes in the marriage distributions by education, between the predicted and the counterfactual distribution as estimated from the three models.
+We use HS-Col to refer to marriages between a high school educated male and a college educated female.\footnote{The types of marriages HS-HS, HS-Grad, Col-HS, Col-Col, Col-Grad, Grad-HS, Grad-Col and Grad-Grad follow the same convention.} Since the optimal-ETU model provides the best fit of the data, we will focus our discussion on its estimates in the top panel of table \ref{table: changeMarriages}.
+The high degree of positive assortative matching by age and education implies that we expect to see the biggest changes among couples with the same educational attainment, that is in HS-HS, Col-Col and Grad-Grad matches.
+Had the Social Security Benefit Program not been eliminated in 1982, the marriage distribution in 1987/88 would have seen a decrease in HS-HS marriages of around 17,150 (3.00\%) matches, an increase in Col-Col marriages of around 8,154 (2.68\%), and an decrease in Grad-Grad marriages of 11 (0.03\%).
+A large change is also seen among Col-HS marriages, which would increase by around 1,527 (0.98\%) compared to the small decrease of around 292 (0.17\%) marriages among HS-Col marriages.
 This is probably a reflection of social norms of men preferring spouses who are not more educated than themselves, which is embedded in the preference parameters.

-In the bottom panel of Table \ref{table: changeMarriages}, we perform the same computations as above, but using the parametric marital surplus specification.
-The qualitative patterns remain similar for the changes to the marriages between individuals with HS or/and Col education.
-However, the changes in the number of the matches involving GS individuals differ significantly across the two different specification.
-This is a reflection of large differences in estimates across the two specifications in the preference parameters for GS educated individuals.
+The middle and bottom panels of table \ref{table: changeMarriages} provide the estimates using the TU and NTU models.
+The qualitative result for couples with the same educational attainment is similar to the estimates from the optimal ETU model.
+We observe the biggest difference in `off-diagonal' marriage involving individuals with above college educational attainment, that is in HS-GS, Col-GS, GS-HS and GS-Col marriages.
+This is a reflection of large differences in estimates across the three models in the preference parameters for GS educated individuals.

-In Online Appendix \ref{app:figures}, we also provide graphs that display the changes in the marriage distribution for the four education pairs by age estimated from the nonparametric specification.\footnote{The results for the changes estimated from parametric specification are similar, which is omitted.} The graphs are consistent with the numbers reported in Table \ref{table: changeMarriages}.
-In addition, they also show some patterns in the changes of numbers between pairs with different ages.